 What happens once I am admitted to the hospital?

-As part of your OhioHealthy coverage, a case manager will follow your case from beginning to end.
-He or she will review your chart daily, check your progress, and arrange for your continuing care needs after you leave the hospital.
+As part of your OhioHealthy coverage, a member of our clinical team will follow your case from beginning to end.
+He or she will review your chart daily, check your progress and arrange for your continuing care needs after you leave the hospital.

-You may contact either a member advocate or your primary care physician for guidance prior to seeing a mental health provider.
+You may contact either a Member Advocate or your primary care physician for guidance prior to seeing a behavioral health provider.

-Is a referral for mental health inpatient services required?
+Do I need a referral for behavioral health inpatient services?

-No. If you need to be hospitalized, your mental health provider (not your primary care physician) will arrange for your admission to the appropriate in-network facility
+No. If you need to be hospitalized, your behavioral health provider (not your primary care physician) will arrange for your admission to the appropriate in-network facility.

-Yes.
-Remember, in an emergency always call 911 or go to the nearest emergency department.
-For non-emergency behavioral health information after hours please call After Hours Nurse Advice Line at the number listed on the back of your member ID card.
+In an emergency, always call 911 or go to the nearest emergency department.
+For nonemergency behavioral health information, contact a Member Advocate or the 24/7 Nurse Advice Line.
+The numbers are listed on the back of your member ID card.